Winners and losers of immigration: Model estimation

-We classify individuals in two categories, high-skilled and low-skilled, following the ILO classification, and we refer to high-skilled employees (with skill levels 3 or 4) as those individuals who work as managers or professionals.
-Moreover, we refer to low-skilled employees (with skill levels 1 or 2) as those individuals who work as clerks, sales employees, craft employees, plant and machine operators and in elementary occupations.
+In this section we bring the model to the data to quantify the impact of immigration in Italy.\footnote{Appendix \ref{app:ItalianLabourMarket} contains some figures about the immigration and the labour market in Italy.} The model is estimated year by year over the period 2008-2017, i.e., we consider each year separately assuming that the economy is near its equilibrium.
+We classify individuals in two categories, high-skilled (h) and low-skilled (l), following the ILO classification: high-skilled employees are those with skill levels 3 or 4, e.g. managers, professionals and technicians; while, low-skilled employees are those with skill levels 1 or 2, e.g. clerks, sales employees, craft employees, plant and machine operators.
 For those for whom we do not observe the occupation, we use the occupation in their last job.
 For those for whom no information is available, we use the education level and correct for the issue of mismatch.\footnote{Details are reported in Appendix \ref{workerclassification}.
-The classification by education level is in line with a group of studies \citep{card2001can,card2009immigration,goldin2009race} which has argued that the most relevant partition across employees by education groups is between people with at least some college education and people with a high school degree or less, i.e., “college-educated” and “non-college-educated” \citep{peri2016immigrants}.}
+The classification by education level is in line with a group of studies \citep{card2001can,card2009immigration,goldin2009race} which has argued that the most relevant partition across employees by education groups is between people with at least some college education and people with a high school degree or less, i.e., "college-educated" and "non-college-educated" \citep{peri2016immigrants}.} Sectors are classified in the two categories of low-skilled intensive (LS) and high-skilled intensive (HS), according to the skill composition of their workers.
+In particular, we identify fifteen sectors as HS and forty-eight as LS on the basis of the high-skilled/low-skilled employee share (if $\geq1$ the sector is classified as HS) (see Appendix \ref{app:sectors}).
+In the following, in Section \ref{sec:calibration} we discuss the calibration of some of the model’s parameters, while in Section \ref{sec:estimation} we explain in detail the estimation method.\footnote{Data (only the part publicly available) and codes are available at \url{https:/https://people.unipi.it/davide_fiaschi/ricerca/}.}

-We use data from the Labour Force Survey as provided by the National Institute of Statistics (ISTAT) to compute the share of non-natives in the workforce and the unemployment rates by skill level, according to our classification.
-The great majority of non-natives is low-skilled, and their share in the workforce has increased by approximately 15\% in the period 2004-2018.
-The share of non-native high-skilled employees has increased by 2\% only in the period considered (Figure \ref{shareImmigrants}).
-Among natives and non-natives (Figure \ref{unemploymentRatebySkill}), the unemployment rate of low-skilled employees is higher compared to the unemployment rate of high-skilled employees.
-Among low-skilled employees, the unemployment rate is similar between natives and non-natives, while among high-skilled employees the unemployment rate of non-natives is much higher compared to the unemployment rate of natives.
-After the 2008/2009 crisis, the unemployment rates of low-skilled employees have increased relatively more compared to the unemployment rates of high-skilled employees, both among natives and non-natives.